jmettraux/aachen/src/qac__spell_list.md

 Flail of fire.

 Inflicts (1d6 + _élan_) damage points.
 There must a direct way between the caster and their target.
-May put the target on fire, at the GM discretion.
+May put the target on fire, at the referee discretion.

 Silver threads do stop the red flail.